 Davidson River Project

 The Company’s flagship project, Davidson River, is situated in the heart of the Patterson Lake uranium district, southwestern Athabasca Basin, and contains several kilometres of untested geophysical conductors, which, along with other geophysical features, comprise multiple high priority drill target areas.
-The Company completed its inaugural 5,607 metre Phase I drill program on the 25,886-hectare Davidson River property in September 2020, which has further refined the exploration strategy for high-grade basement hosted uranium mineralization on the property.
+The Company has completed 12,458 metres of diamond drilling in 31 drill holes on the 20,006-hectare Davidson River property since 2020, which has further refined the exploration strategy for high-grade basement hosted uranium mineralization on the property.
 Multiple drill holes intersected prospective semi-brittle to brittle deformation zones and localized hydrothermal alteration within the crystalline basement rocks, coincident with elevated uranium and anomalous pathfinder elements.

 Sun Dog Project

-The 100% owned Sun Dog property is located in the northwestern Athabasca Basin, proximal to Uranium City and south of the historic Gunnar uranium mines in the Beaverlodge district.
-Several high priority target zones have been identified on the 17,309-hectare property focusing on unconformity-related mineralization.
-Both historic drilling and recent sampling programs have uncovered multiple zones of uranium mineralization at, and near surface within the Athabasca sandstones known as the Skye, Java, and Haven target areas.
+The 100% owned Sun Dog property lies along the northwestern edge of the Athabasca Basin, proximal to Uranium City and south of the historic Gunnar uranium mines in the Beaverlodge district.
+Several high priority target zones have been identified on the 17,309-hectare property focusing on unconformity-related mineralization systems.
+Both historic drilling and recent sampling programs have uncovered multiple zones of uranium mineralization at, and near surface within the Athabasca sandstones known as the Skye, Java, Johnston-Bay, and Haven target areas.
 The fall 2020 sampling campaign returned outcrop and grab sample results at the three main target areas up to 3.58% U3O8, 1.7% U3O8, and 0.7% U3O8, respectively.
-In addition to the known high-grade perched mineralization in the overlying sandstones, target areas on the Sun Dog property also contain many attributes that are favorable for the formation of high-grade basement hosted mineralization.
-Moreover, the Company believes there is significant gold and platinum group element potential on the property in addition to the uranium potential.
+The Company completed additional geophysical surveys and its inaugural reconnaissance drill program in winter 2022, drilling 1,242 metres in four drill holes at the Java, Haven, and Johnston-Bay targets.
+Several attributes that are favorable for the formation of high-grade basement hosted mineralization were intersected, including reactivated graphitic faults and dravitic hydraulic breccias.

 Eastern Athabasca Basin Projects